Why NOT to Use Google Voice as a Business Phone System

 4. Google Voice Only Offers One Local Number

-With Goggle Voice you are only given one local number.
+With Google Voice you are only given one local number.
 With the advent of VoIP, businesses can finally get local business numbers for any location in the U.S. without having to have a physical location there.
 So, many businesses are seeing the benefit of maintaining multiple local phone numbers.
 For example, if your business is located in Austin, Texas but you have vendors in New Orleans, Louisiana, you may want to give them a local number that they can call instead of having to make long distance calls or using your toll-free minutes on your toll-free number.
 If you have a VoIP hosted PBX system, you can purchase as many local numbers from as many local U.S. destinations as you want.
 And, you can forward these numbers to any location you want including your cell phone, an extension at your business, or your VoIP phone (wherever that might be located).

 5. Google Voice Doesn’t Work with Powerful VoIP Phones

 Many of the features that are making businesses more successful when using VoIP are only accessible using a VoIP phone.
-Polycom, for example, has a entire line of VoIP phones used just for conference rooms.
-There are also phones used by secretaries that show who is on the phone, as well as basic VoIP phones with buttons like ‘hold’, ‘mute’, ‘headsets’, ‘conference’, ‘forward’, ‘Contact Directory’, ‘Call Lists’, ‘Messages’ and much more.
+Polycom, for example, has an entire line of VoIP phones used just for conference rooms.
+There are also phones that show who is on the phone, as well as basic VoIP phones with buttons like ‘hold’, ‘mute’, ‘headsets’, ‘conference’, ‘forward’, ‘Contact Directory’, ‘Call Lists’, ‘Messages’ and much more.
 And with a VoIP phone, you can use your phone anywhere in the world you have a dedicated internet connection.

 Wideband audio is an audio technology used in telephony.
 It extends the frequency range of audio signals transmitted over telephone lines, resulting in higher quality speech.
-With HD, Voice calls sound clear and crisp, almost like the person is standing right next to you.
-HD Voice is available with most VoIP hosted PBX providers and with most VoIP phone providers but not with Google Voice.
+With HD, voice calls sound clear and crisp, almost like the person is standing right next to you.
+HD voice is available with most VoIP hosted PBX providers and with most VoIP phone providers but not with Google Voice.

 7. The Google Voice iPhone App is Very “Buggy”